caadams4/pilgrimage-writeup/Pilgrimage.md

 If we can find the source code within the Git repo, it may assist us in finding a file upload vulnerability.

-We visit the repo diectly @ http://pilgrimage.htb/.git but its forbidden.
+We visit the repo directly @ http://pilgrimage.htb/.git but it's forbidden.
 However, if we attempt to visit http://pilgrimage.htb/.git/config/ we can view the Git configuration file.
 That's interesting.

 Searching for some methods to exploiting an exposed Git repository, [we come across this article](https://blog.pentesteracademy.com/mining-exposed-git-directory-in-3-simple-steps-b6cfaf80b89b).
 The first method in the article uses git-dumper.
 It'll basically clone the Git repo.
-Here's [a Github page detailing git-dumper and its usae cases.](https://github.com/arthaud/git-dumper).
+Here's [a Github page detailing git-dumper and its usage cases.](https://github.com/arthaud/git-dumper).

 Lets use this tool to dump the Git repo:
 1. `pip install git-dumper`